About Rabbis’ – a brief history

 At Mount Sinai, where the Commandments were given, as stated in the Torah, the priesthood was established.
 Aaron was the first High Priest (also known as the Kohanim) and only his descendants from that point on were to be priests.
 This priesthood lineage continued until after the destruction of the Second Temple, also known as Herod’s Temple, in 70 CE.
 With the destruction of the temple, sacrifices could no longer be made so there was a shift in the duties of the priesthood.
 After a revolt, Jews were exiled from Jerusalem in 135 CE.
 The priesthood basically ended as such at this time and the rabbinate effectively began.
 For fear that the traditions that had been handed down orally through generations might be forgotten in the Diaspora, the great sage, Akiva, codified the oral traditions into what is known as the Mishnah, which is still used today as a primary guide to understanding the Torah and how to obey the Commands.

 As it became difficult to keep leadership in synagogues confined to the line of Levi, as in the Torah, it is not required to be a Levite to be a rabbi.
-Traditionally, a rabbi was a male observant Jew who kept the Commandments, knew Jewish law and could resolve doctrinal disputes.
+Traditionally, a rabbi was a male observant Jew who kept the Commandments, knew Jewish law, and could resolve doctrinal disputes.
 Now it is also not confined to men, either.
 Women are being ordained as rabbis, too.
 Reform Judaism ordained the first woman rabbi in 1972, followed by Reconstructionists in 1977.
 Conservative Judaism ordained their first woman rabbi in 1983.
-Though some Orthodox groups have ordained a few women, they do not officially accept women rabbis at this time.
+Though some Orthodox groups have ordained women, but it not a common practice.

 There used to be a time when the pulpit rabbinate was the symbol of the rabbinate.
 There was an assumption that a rabbi was second-best if a rabbi didn’t have a congregation.